How often have you stared into the darkness of your bedroom, frustrated that once again you can’t fall sleep?

 As shown in the chart below, on average more older people took sleeping pills than younger people.

-In 2012 the Royal Pharmaceutical Society in England reported on a survey of over 2000 people about their sleep problems.
+In 2012, the Royal Pharmaceutical Society in England conducted a survey of over 2000 people about their sleep problems.

 The survey also found some worrying trends with people taking sleeping pills for long periods of time:

 - 30% of the people who said they have insomnia had been taking sleeping pills for more than a month without advice from a professional.

 - 14% of insomniacs had been taking sleeping pills for over six months.